ollikken/MQTTSensorTresholdTrigger/README.md

 # MQTT

-I used the MQTT Net project to subscribe to the sensor value. https://github.com/chkr1011/MQTTnet/wiki/Client
+I used the MQTT Net project to subscribe to the sensor value.
+The version used is 2.6.0 since 2.7.3 seems to have a bug.
+One of the threads keep exciting after two received messages.
+Will try to investigate that. https://github.com/chkr1011/MQTTnet/wiki/Client

 This was after I discovered that eclipse m2mqtt does not have .NET Core support yet.